silvamleandro/UAV_Platform/README.md

 __Note 1:__ It is possible to create a virtual environment too.
 However, don't forget to activate it when installing the libraries and running the code.

 __Note 2:__ The ```djitellopy``` library is only used in the _uav.py_ script, so no need to install on the controller.
-And for the library to work correctly, it is necessary to install OpenCV on the OS through the command:
+And for the library to work correctly, it is necessary to install OpenCV and libatlas on the OS through the commands:

 ```
 sudo apt-get install python3-opencv
+sudo apt-get install libatlas-base-dev
 ```

 In addition, it is possible to configure your MQTT broker address and SSL/TLS certificates in the codes.
 As the platform supports DJI Tello, it is necessary to configure your network on the Raspberry Pi or any other device that will connect with the UAV.
 On Linux systems, it can be done by editing the file ```/etc/wpa_supplicant/wpa_supplicant.conf``` and creating an entry: